rz520/CMEECourseWork/Week2/README.md

 ## Project Structure and Usage:
 **Please remember to run these shell scripts in code directory.**
 ### Code
 - align_seqs.py: Align 2 seqs and find the best matched alignment.
 The input files should be 2 fasta files.
+The best alignment will be stored in ../result/seq_align.txt
+- align_seqs_better.py: Align 2 seqs and find the best matched alignment.
+The input files should be 2 fasta files.
+All of the best alignments will be stored in ../result/all_best__align.txt (group work)
-The best alignment will be stored in ../result/seq_align_fasta.txt
+- align_seqs_fasta.py: Align 2 seqs and find the best matched alignment.
+The input files should be 2 fasta files.
+The best alignment will be stored in ../result/seq_align_fasta.txt (group work)
 - basic_csv.py: Some practices on basic commands in csv package to manipulate CSV file
 - basic_io1.py: Import data in python practice
 - basic_io2.py: Export data in python practice